happihound/apex-rotation-advice/README.md

     6. Create a node based graph of the map - Done
     7. Plot safest path between two points - Done
     8. Publish the project to github - Done
+    9. Add more maps - To be done
+    10. Add the ability to predict ring movement - To be done

+    Have an idea?
+Feel free to open an issue or pull request and I'll look into it!

 ## License